-The employee must:
+The key employee must:

-- Not be, or have been, a director of the company and must not be connected to a director of the company. - Not have, or have had a material interest (5%) in the company or be connected to a person who has a material interest in the company. - Perform 50% (prior to 1 January 2013 75%) of their activities in the conception or creation of new knowledge, products, processes, methods and systems. - Have 50% (prior to 1 January 2013 75%) of the emoluments of the individual qualifying for R&D tax credit.
+- Not be, or have been, a director of the company and must not be connected to a director of the company. - Not have, or have had a material interest [5%] in the company or be connected to a person who has a material interest in the company. - Perform 50% of their activities in the conception or creation of new knowledge, products, processes, methods and systems. - Have 50% of their emoluments qualifying for R&D tax credit.